leobeosab/RyanWise.Me/jekyll/_posts/2018-12-17-pavlov-vr-explots.markdown

 Note: every time the game restarts you will have to redo these exploits.
 You could make a modified .exe using another debugger such as OllyDebug but I'm not going to give a tutorial on that since I believe it has a higher chance of being abused.
 If you want to try it out go for it, I believe it would make a great learning experience :)

 I will be writing Dave Villz to tell him that an anti cheat would be a great thing for this game or at least server checked values on multiplayer servers (that way we can still have fun offline ;) ) but for now use this only for educational purposes, cheating online isn't cool and just ruins the game for everyone.
 Good luck and have fun everyone!

+### Update

+So I contacted Dave concerning these glaring issues and let's say he was less than happy.
+He also grabbed my screen name off the video on this write up and banned me for playing against bots and doing this.
+I sent him this article which at the time was unlisted so can only be accessed directly by URL.